rudidude86/gura-lang.github.io/documents/Interpreter.md

 in an Environment and return the result value.
 If no variable is found, it occurs an error.

+Consider the following expression:

+* `foo`

+  Looks up a symbol `foo` in the current Environment and returns the associated value if found.
+  If the symbol does not exist, occurs an error.

 ### {{ page.chapter }}.2.4.
 Evaluation of Suffixed

 A `Suffixed` expression will look up an entry in Suffix Manager that matches its suffix symbol and execute the entry with its body string.

+Consider the following expressions:

+* `123.45foo`

+  1. Looks up a handler associated with a symbol `foo` in the Suffix Manager.
+  2. If found, it evaluates the handler by passing it a string `'123.45'` and returns the result.
+     If no handler is found, occurs an error.

+* `'hello world'bar`

+  1. Looks up a handler associated with a symbol `bar` in the Suffix Manager.
+  2. If found, evaluates the handler by passing it a string `'hello world'` and returns the result.
+     If no handler is found, occurs an error.

 ### {{ page.chapter }}.2.5.
 Evaluation of UnaryOp

 A `UnaryOp` expression evaluates the child expression it owns, and then evaluate the value with its associated unary operator.

+Consider the following expressions:

+* `-123.45`

+  1. Evaluates the child expression and gets a value `123.45` of `number` type.
+  2. Looks up a unary operator function of `-` that can calculate `number` type.
+  3. Evaluates the function by passing it a number `123.45` and returns the result.

 ### {{ page.chapter }}.2.6.
 Evaluation of Quote